 Following the characteristics of the 12 apostles, this cannot possibly be so; however, one of Christ’s divine qualities was His ability to know what was in every man (see John 2:25).

-Whatever was His reason for choosing Judas, we can be sure it was not because of a mistake.
+Whatever His reason for choosing Judas, we can be sure it was not because of a mistake.

-Having chosen Judas to be one of the disciples, Jesus gives him a trust position as keeper of the common purse.
+Having chosen Judas to be one of the disciples, Jesus gives him a trusted position as keeper of the common purse.
 However, he proved to be unworthy of that trust, taking for himself the money that had been donated to support Jesus and the disciples.

 Judas’ greed and hypocrisy were also shown by his willingness to betray the Son of God for the price of a slave (Exodus 21:32) and in his pretended concern for the welfare of the poor when he criticized Mary of Bethany for anointing Jesus’ feet with costly ointment.

 His continued presence in the apostolic band must have daily involved him in hypocrisy as his heart became increasingly turned away from Jesus.